Configuring Authentication to Event Broker Services

 Configuring User Access to Event Broker Services with Role-Based Access Control

 You can configure user access to event broker services on a per-service basis using role-based access control (RBAC).
 RBAC is implemented using the Mission Control User role.
 The Mission Control User role provides limited access to event broker services.
-The access can be increased by assigning addtional roles to the Mission Control User.
+The access can be increased by assigning additional permissions to the Mission Control User.

 For more information, see Configuring User Access to Event Broker Services.